See Why Elizabeth City, NC, Is the 'Harbor of Hospitality'

 Those looking for cultural experiences should check out Arts of the Albemarle, also downtown.
 This world-class facility houses the Jaquelin Jenkins Gallery, a home to over 250 artists, craftsmen and photographers; the AoA School of the Arts, a multidiscipline visual and performing arts after-school instructional program; and the Maguire Theatre, a state-of-the-art 230-seat performance space.
 The nearby Museum of the Albemarle invites visitors to explore and understand the past, to reflect on their own lives and their place in history, and to preserve regional history for future generations.

 Elizabeth City also has a robust festival circuit.
-Monthly or annual events include: Mariners’ Wharf Film Festival, Potato Festival, SPLASH, First Friday Art Walks, Juneteenth, Mariners’ Wharf Music Festival, Arti-Gras, Rhythm & Brews, National Night Out, Small Business Saturday, and Grand Illumination and Christmas Parade.
+Monthly or annual events include: Mariners’ Wharf Film Festival, Potato Festival, SPLASH, First Friday Art Walks, Juneteenth, Music on the Green at Mariners' Wharf, Arti-Gras, Rhythm & Brews, National Night Out, Small Business Saturday, and Grand Illumination and Christmas Parade.

 These experiences define life in the area, as do water-centric activities.
 Malenfant says it’s no coincidence that nine of the 11 city parks are on the waterfront.
 Residents and visitors alike can take advantage of canoeing, kayaking and paddleboat activities.
 According to Malenfant, the Pasquotank River Yacht Club is the local authority on water-centric recreation, as it offers boating and sailing classes.